-(B) Each physician, dentist, hospital, or person providing diagnostic or treatment services to patients with cancer shall report each case of cancer to the department on forms provided by the department or on computer tape or diskette.
+(A) Each physician, dentist, hospital, or person providing diagnostic or treatment services to patients with cancer shall report each case of cancer to the department in a manner approved by the director.
+Reports shall be made for all patients diagnosed or treated in Ohio, regardless of the patient's state of residence.
 The report shall contain information regarding the patient which includes but is not limited to the following:

 (1) Last name of patient;

 (2) First name of patient:

 (4) Social security number of patient (if available);